ScilifelabDataCentre/node-pathogens-portal/README.md

    - demo2_highlight.md
 ```

-#### Delete permenantly
+#### Delete permanently

-To remove a default section or page permanatly, the respective folder or file can just be deleted normally.
+To remove a section/page permanently, the respective folder or file can be deleted from the repository.

 ## Themes

-This repository uses [pathogens portal node theme](https://github.com/ScilifelabDataCentre/node-pathogens-portal-theme).
+This repository uses the [pathogens portal node theme](https://github.com/ScilifelabDataCentre/node-pathogens-portal-theme).
 It defines the layout and design for displaying content on the website.

 ### Layout

 #### New layout

 If you want to create a new layout, create a `layouts` directory and start filling it with your own layouts for each section/page.
-For example, lets imagine there a content section called _articles_ and to create your own layout you will create a directory `layouts/articles` and in that directory you can have two files
+For example, let's imagine there is a content section called _articles_.
+To create your own layout for that section, you need to create a directory `layouts/articles`.
+In that directory, you can have two files:

-- `list.html` - file would determine how the `content/articles/_index.md` file is displayed
+- `list.html` - this file would determine how the `content/articles/_index.md` file is displayed
-- `single.html` - file will determine how the `content/articales/<individual files>.md` files are displayed
+- `single.html` - this file would determine how the `content/articles/<individual file name>.md` files are displayed

 In order to read more about options with `hugo` layouts, please see the [Hugo documentation](https://gohugo.io/templates/)

 #### Edit default

-If you want edit/tweak a layout that is included in the PPN theme, you can just copy the respective folders from the theme layout to the project's layout.
-For example, if you wanna change the _dashboards_ layout included in the theme
+If you want to edit a layout that is included in the PPN theme, you can copy the respective folders from the theme layout in to the project's layout.
+For example, if you want to change the _dashboards_ layout included in the PPN theme:

 ```
 cp -r themes/node-pathogens-portal-theme/layouts/dashboards layouts/
 ```

-**NOTE:** You create your own _dashboards_ layout using the _"new layout"_ approach mentioned above, but copying the layout from theme will save a lot of time if the intended edit is not a minor change. **Also avoid directly modifying the files in themes directory**.
+**NOTE:** You can create your own _dashboards_ layout using the _"new layout"_ approach mentioned above.
+However, copying the layout from PPN theme will save a lot of time if major changes are needed. **Please avoid directly modifying the files in themes directory**.

 ### Update theme